JeAntonioLopez/Survey-Manager/README.md

 - **Survey Endpoints**: Endpoints to create, update, and delete surveys.
 - **Response Endpoints**: Endpoints for users to submit and view responses.
+- **Auth Endpoints**: Endpoints for user registration and login.
-- API Documentation is available via [Swagger], check: "[.../docs]".
+- API Documentation is available via Swagger, check: ".../docs".

 ## Repositories